awkman/pywifi/README.rst

 Prerequisites
 -------------

-On Linux, you will need to install GLib_, which provides PyGI and GObject-Introspection in order to query DBus to determine wireless interfaces.
+On Linux, you will need to run wpa_supplicant to manipulate the wifi devices, and then pywifi can communicate with wpa_supplicant through socket.

 On Windows, the `Native Wifi`_ component comes with Windows versions greater than Windows XP SP2.